Category: Ecommerce Growth & Strategy

 • Never delete negative reviews — A mix of 4-5 star reviews is more trustworthy than all 5 stars.
 Customers suspect fake reviews if everything is perfect.

 • Respond publicly to every negative review — “Sorry to hear that, [Name].
-We’d love to make it right — our team will reach out to you directly.”
+We’d love to make it right — our team will message us to you directly.”
 This shows future customers you care.

 • Fix the issue and ask for an update — After resolving the problem, ask: “Would you consider updating your review to reflect the resolution?”
 Many customers will.